open-telemetry/oteps/text/0148-sampling-probability.md

-In tracing, metrics, and logs, there are widely known techniques for sampling a stream of events that, when performed correctly, enable collecting a tiny fraction of data while maintaining substantial visibility into the whole population of events described by the data.
+In tracing, metrics, and logs, there are widely known techniques for sampling a stream of events that, when performed correctly, enable collecting a tiny fraction of the complete data while maintaining substantial visibility into the whole population of events.

+These techniques are all forms of approximate counting.
+Estimates calculated by the forms of sampling outlined here are considered accurate, they are random variables with an expected value equal to the true value.
+With sampling we expected to introduce variance, which can be compensated for with a sufficient quantity of data.

-While sampling techniques vary, it is possible specify high-level interoperability requirements that producers and consumers of sampled data may follow to enable a wide range of sampling designs.
+While sampling techniques vary, it is possible to specify high-level interoperability requirements that producers and consumers of sampled data can follow to enable a wide range of sampling designs.

 ## Explanation